How to Enable and Configure the SCWS PHP Module in ServBay

 2

-3 - Ensure that your ServBay web server (Caddy or Nginx, etc.) is configured and running, and can serve sites from
+3 - Ensure your ServBay web server (such as Caddy or Nginx) is properly configured and running, serving sites from

 /Applications/ServBay/www